 Learn More: 20 Jobs Where You Can Make $60,000 Out of College

 Excel at Your Job Responsibilities

 It might seem obvious, but one way to set yourself apart as a leader is to excel at your current work responsibilities and always challenge yourself to do more, whether you’re in the mailroom or management office.
-According to business adviser Jeannette Seibly, you should “wow the client by completing work on time and within budget to meet their needs.”
+According to executive coach and management consultant Jeannette Seibly, you should “wow the client by completing work on time and within budget to meet their needs.”

 Be Open to Learning New Things